 Applicants may submit one proposal for one geographical area or for multiple areas in California.
 The application must follow the proposal instructions.
-The total program funding available is \$2,500,000 for the period of July 1, 2020 through June 30, 2021.
+The total program funding available is \$2,500,000 for the period of July 1, 2021 through June 30, 2022.
+The total funding is contingent upon federal funding being awarded to California and EDD Director approval.